ianstormtaylor/slate/.changeset/four-poets-move.md

 ---
-'slate-react': major
+'slate-react': patch
 ---

-sync to extractly matched DOM selection with editor.selection
+Fixed a bug when syncing the selection for IME-based editing.